ankitisgood/eth-beginner/README.md

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set heigher to "0.8.1" (or another compatible version), and then click on the "Compile error.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "errorhandlingcontract" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling any of the three function to set the value, check_require function to perform the require statement, check_assert function to perform the assert statement and check_revert function to perform the revert function. you just need to enter the values and then click on call.
+Once the contract is deployed, you can interact with it by passing the address. call any of the three function and set the value, and you can burn, mint or check the balance of your NFT.

 ## Author